Applications to the Master's Degree Program in Geology

 Please read all of the instructions carefully before you start preparing your application.
 The process involves multiple steps and, for international applicants, multiple offices handling the application.

-Submission of applications is closed, and will reopen in late 2018 for winter semester 2018/19.
+Submission of applications for winter semester 2019/20 is open.

 Applicants who have German citizenship, have a German Abitur, or have completed their Bachelor degree in Germany, are considered German for application purposes.
 Please be aware that this includes applicants who are dual citizens with Germany but who may not speak German.
 "German" applicants will have no contact with the International Office of the LMU, and will have to go through the regular registration channels of the LMU (where the language is German only) on their own if accepted into the program.